Occupational health and accidents

 The employer may also provide in-house occupational health care services.

 The employer must sign a written service agreement with the occupational health care service and draw up a plan detailing how the services are to be implemented.
 The foundation of occupational health care is the workplace survey, which the occupational health care service performs and writes up in a report.
 Matters emerging in the workplace survey must be taken into account when drafting and updating the occupational health care plan.
+The employer must keep the agreement on occupational health and the report of the workplace survey at display on the workplace.

 The Social Insurance Institution (KELA) compensates the employer for necessary and reasonable costs incurred through providing occupational health care when: